mahmoudamrr/python-microservices-side-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-my first microservice project along with amazing tutorial
+my first microservices project along with amazing tutorial. we have two folders admin and main the admin app Built with django that will let us create update delete products. and main app Built with flask to let us browse products and like them. the two app communicate through rabbitmq.